As a seasoned web developer, I have had the opportunity to work with numerous web hosting providers throughout my career.

 First up, let’s address how much space Hostgator’s plans offer.

-Unlimited Storage or Bandwidth: The web host has no cap on disk space and bandwidth usage.
+• Unlimited Storage or Bandwidth: The web host has no cap on disk space and bandwidth usage.
 However, all servers have a physical limit to how much data they can each hold, and your account may be subject to such a limit.
-So, it will never offer “truly” unlimited bandwidth or storage if you catch our drift.
+So, it will never offer “truly” unlimited bandwidth or storage.

 You may be asked to reduce your usage or upgrade to a more suitable plan that can better accommodate your website’s needs.